 VDP.Ortswein is the third quality category of the VDP appellation of origin system.
 Wines in this tier are often made from the leftover grapes after the preselection for Grosse Lage or Erste Lage wines.
 Vintners may produce up to 75 hectoliters of wine per hectare, given that they use regional varietals.
 They have more freedom to be creative, for instance, by using other than the traditional production methods.

 The fourth and last quality tier is the VDP.Gutswein category.
 This tier gives winemakers the most freedom.
 Often this results in wines representing the philosophy of the vintner rather than the characteristics of the region.
 All varietals are allowed, but winemakers are still limited to an output of 75 hectoliters per hectare of vines.

 The Appellation of Origin for Spanish Wines

 Spain’s tradition is inseparably connected to food and wine.
-So it isn’t surprising that the first attempts to regulate the production happened centuries ago.
+So it isn’t surprising that the first attempts to regulate wine production happened centuries ago.
 In the 18th century, the king issued several decrees for this purpose.
-But it took until the 1920s until the first classification system for wine came into effect.
-In 1996, legislators reworked it and created the classification system as we know it today.
+But it took until the 1920s that the first classification system for wine came into effect.
+In 1996, legislators reworked it and created the appellation of origin system as we know it today.